 Kitchener family law lawyers with over 40 years of firm experience assisting families with matters relating to parenting and decision-making responsibility of children

-It can be difficult and painful to go through a parenting and decision-making dispute.
-You may find yourself in a situation of conflict that escalated quickly and with little warning.
-Our experience as Kitchener family law lawyers has taught us that these disputes require a focused approach and regular monitoring to ensure that potential escalation of conflict is prevented and that the necessary reactions taken are quick and professional.
+It is difficult and painful to go through a parenting and decision-making dispute.
+You may find yourself in a situation of parenting conflict that escalated quickly and with little warning.
+Our experience as Kitchener family law lawyers has taught us that these disputes require a focused approach to ensure that escalation of conflict is minimized and that necessary steps are taken to ensure the best interests of children. |

 What are the differences between custody and access, and the new terms decision-making and parenting time?